AMBER Alert Issued For Maxx Geiger, 12-Year-Old Boy Abducted From Hampstead By His Father

-BALTIMORE (WJZ) — An AMBER Alert has been issued for 12-year-old Maxx Geiger of Hampstead, Maryland.
-Police say he has been abducted by his father, Christopher Geiger.
+BALTIMORE (WJZ) — An AMBER Alert was issued Monday for 12-year-old Maxx Geiger of Hampstead, Maryland.
+Police said he has been abducted by his father, Christopher Geiger.

+The two are believed to be traveling in a 2021 black Jeep Wrangler with the number plate DV15797.READ MORE: Woman Hospitalized After Accidental Fire Breaks Out At Severn Home

 Maxx Geiger, 12, is a white male around 5 feet three inches and 120 pounds.
 He has blonde hair and brown eyes.